return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/main_c.rst

 Return
 ------

-0 on success, -1 on timeout/error
+0 on success, -errno on failure

 .. _`cmd_to_target_hwq`: